stephbuon/congressional-data-scraper/README.md

 Note: We want everyone to have the ability to collect Congressional Records!
-If you have never used Python before watch this [3 minute video]() and you will be collecting records by the end.
+If you have never used Python before watch this [3 minute video]() and by the end you will be collecting data.

 # Congressional Data Scraper
 The Congressional Data Scraper (CDS) scrapes the plain text version of the Daily Editions of the U.S. Congressional Records from "congress.gov" that contain a search term.
 It outputs a .csv file with columns for: